Our colleague Alexandra Benz was awarded the Springorum Commemorative Coin at this year's RWTH Graduation Ceremony. Each year, the proRWTH Association

 of timetables.

-The model is based on a continuous-time Markov approach and, for the first time, enables a holistic analysis of entire railway stations-a valuable tool for infrastructure operators for planning and decision support.
+The model is based on a continuous-time Markov chain and, for the first time, enables a holistic analysis of entire railway stations-a valuable tool for infrastructure operators for planning and decision support.

 The open-access publication in the special issue on RailDresden 2025 can be downloaded here.